-Coinbase is among the cheapest exchanges and has one of the most popular and also comparatively a cheap BTC wallet.
+Coinbase is among the cheapest crypto exchanges and has one of the most popular and also comparatively cheap BTC wallets.
 The Coinbase wallet is available for Windows, macOS, iOS, and Android users.

 Coinbase wallet supports BTC, ETH, LTC, BCH, ZRX, BAT, USDC, ZEC, LINK, XRP, REP, XLM, DAI and EOS.

 The wallet also supports at least 50 fiat currencies and is integrated with Coinbase crypto exchange, where you can purchase and exchange the cryptos for fiat.

 Coinbase sending fee between Coinbase wallets is free.
 However, sending BTC to other wallets attracts a network fee between 1.49% and 3.99%.
 This depends on your location, the transaction size and network activity.

 The Mycelium Bitcoin wallet was first used to send and receive BTC in 2009.
 The wallet is entirely designed to run on mobile and supports Android and iOS.
 One of the primary advantages of the wallet is that users do not need to download the entire blockchain on their mobile devices.

 Mycelium wallet was specifically designed for BTC.
 As of this writing, the wallet only supported BTC.

 However, one of the most attractive features of the Mycelium Bitcoin wallet is its interoperability with hardware crypto wallets like Trezor, KeepKey, and Ledger.
 This means that users can store their BTC in cold storage and access them at any time.